alanrliu/AsusG14-LinuxAudio/README.md

 <br>
 This script fixes that by synchronizing ALSA hardware controls with PipeWire volume management, making volume behavior consistent, predictable, and safe.
 The step 2 patch fixes the final issue of the headphone jack not working.

-Thank you to emile86 and vtvz for individually contributing to these fixes!